zdaarau/fokus/README.md

-# fokus: Provides API-like functionality around the FOKUS Post-voting Surveys
+# fokus: Provides an API around the FOKUS Post-voting Surveys

 fokus allows to (pre-)process and clean the raw data, analyze and visualize the cleaned data, create the questionnaires and provides other utility functions around the FOKUS post-voting surveys by the Centre for Democracy Studies Aarau (ZDA) at the University of Zurich, Switzerland.